-It's usually clear in November with an average of eight hours of sunshine.
-November days have between 8.46 hours (on November 30) and 9.59 hours (on November 1) of daylight.
-November is much sunnier than the following three winter months.
-As the month progresses, you'll see more clouds.
-November is a typical month for rainfall.
-There's always a chance of rain in Budapest in any month.
-Look for rain showers and light rain on days when rain is predicted.
+It's usually clear in November with an average of eight hours of sunshine, though those rays dwindle from more than nine hours at the beginning of the month, previewing the three dark months of winter to come.
+As the month progresses, you'll see more clouds and an increased chance of rain.
 The total amount of rain in November is, on average, 2.5 inches, spread out across 13 days.

 What to Pack